 • scientifically researched

-This is exactly the form used in toothpaste – not the toxic fluorine gas.
+It is precisely this form that is used in toothpaste – not toxic fluorine gas.

 What is fluoride and why is it used?